Configure a Data Preparation Process

 Data Preparation (File): Use this process to declare file(s) of the following format as a data source: Avro, CSV, JSON, Parquet, and text.

-Data Preparation (Data Catalog): If your organization has access to Data Assets, use this process to declare a table as a data source.
-To view all available tables in your organization, see "The All Assets Page".
+Data Preparation (Assets): If your organization has access to Data Assets, use this process to declare an asset as a data source.
+To view all available assets in your organization, see "The All Assets Page".

 Configure Data Preparation for Files

-From the Workflow Editor, drag Data Preparation (File) process onto your workflow editor.
+From the Workflow Editor, drag an Import File File Source process onto your workflow editor.

 In the Source Name box, enter a unique name for the source file.